 - (I eat it plain, but it's also great with a touch of hot sauce)

-The most important part of making a breakfast skillet is to use a skillet that’s non-stick and oven-proof.
-For this breakfast skillet recipe, I use a Circulon Momentum Hard Anodised 30cm Frying Pan.
+The most important part of making a breakfast skillet is to use a skillet that's non-stick and oven-proof.
+In the pictures, I use a Circulon Momentum Hard Anodised 30cm Frying Pan.

 But here are the highlights that make this pan perfect for breakfast: